aspose-total-cloud/Aspose.Total-Products/total/php/conversion/txt-to-sxc/_index.md

----title: Convert TXT to SXC via PHP SDK in Clouddescription: Cloud APIs & SDKs to Convert TXT to SXC.
+---title: Convert Word to SXC, TXT to SXC FREE Converter or PHP SDKdescription: Free Conversion of TXT to SXC by using PHP Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---